cyanel-it/tp-api/README.md

 A request from a client application should be:

-> Client application > YOUR NEW API > existing Metropolitan of Art Museum API
+> Client application -- HTTP REQUESTS --> YOUR NEW API --- HTTP REQUESTS ---> One of the targeted museum

-You would have to:
+# Goal overview

+Goals are:

-* Design "YOUR NEW API" to make new enpoints available.
-Those new endpoints aim to simplify the call of API museum
+* Design "YOUR NEW API" available at http://museumhub.com/api/v1/.
+This API has endpoints to search in different museums
-* Generates code in order to create a server (Python)
+* Generates code of the API (for Python flask)
-* Integrate the generated API in a Python flask template
+* Create a python application and integrate the generated API in a Python application
 * Make your application up and running locally
+* Add Mocks (samples) to test only the API
+* Modify the application to call museum API instead of mocks

 # Materials